massalabs/massa-docs/web3-dev/dummy-network-generation.rst

     cd massa-client && cargo run
     wallet_generate_secret_key

-For the rest of the tutorial we will use theses abreviations:
+For the rest of the tutorial we will use theses abbreviations:

 - `SECRETK` : The secret you just generated
 - `PUBK` : The public key corresponding to SECRETK